-The Trust Walk is a teambuilding activity that helps people practice trusting each other.
-A leader steers his or her partner around obstacles using verbal or nonverbal instructions.
+The Trust Walk is a popular teambuilding activity that helps people practice trusting each other.
+A leader guides his or her blindfolded partner around obstacles using verbal or nonverbal instructions.

 This activity is an active teambuilding activity that requires a great deal of space.
 An outdoor setting with some obstacles (but nothing too dangerous!) is ideal.
 The recommended group size is: small, medium, or large.
 Participants will form pairs.
 Materials required include blindfolds and any props that you can set up as minor obstacles.
 This activity is for ages 14 and up.

 Instructions for the Trust Walk Teambuilding Activity

 The Trust Walk Activity is an effective team building activity involving leadership and building trust, as blindfolded participants must rely on instructions given to them in order to avoid various obstacles.

 As the faciliator of the Trust Walk Teambuilding Activity, be sure to scout out a safe area in advance.
 Safety comes first!
 Large fields or the woods may be good places to try.
 Minor obstacles (trees, branches, small hills) are okay, but do not play this game in a dangerous environment (for example, anywhere with very steep ledges or sharp protruding objects).
 Once you have found a safe, large area, you can prepare additional obstacles if desired (cardboard boxes, balloons, etc.).